 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Whether you are short on time, have your pup along with you, or just want to avoid the national park crowds, try one of these 5 favorite kid friendly hikes in Moab.
+these 5 favorite kid-friendly hikes in Moab are perfect when you are short on time, have your pup along with you, or just want to avoid the national park crowds. (and make sure to read these tips for making hikes more fun for the kids!).

-This post was written with a lot of help from Logan (12 years old), who thinks it doesn’t get much better than hiking in Moab!
+This post was written with a lot of help from Logan (12 years old), who thinks a day on the trails doesn’t get much better than hiking in Moab!

 Tips for Hiking in the Desert

-When planning any outdoor adventure in the desert, preparedness is key.
-Even in the winter months, the sun is strong in the desert.
+When planning any outdoor adventure in the desert, preparedness is essential.
+Even in the winter months, the sun is intense in the desert.

 - pack plenty of water, especially in the summer months